caonex/8266-WeatherStation/README.md

 # Overview
 This project is the first one that I tackled using platform io for Visual Code.
 I wanted to try out advance editing capabilities of visual code in conjuction with the plaform io extension, especially when compared to the very simple Arduino IDE.
 I have to say that platform io did not disappoint.

-Also, this is my first attempt at using an IOT cloud service, in this case ThingSpeak which allows quite a few free devices and variables for free.
+Also, this is my first attempt at using an IOT cloud service, in this case ThingSpeak, which allows quite a few devices and variables for free.
 A definite plus when compared to the Arduino Cloud.

-My inspiration was to compare the fluctuations through out the day between sections of my place, namely the attic and some common areas.
-I want to see to what degree the attic temperature affected the temperature of the house and operation of my AC unit.
+My motivation was to create a code to be used in multiple devices to compare the fluctuations through out the day between sections of my place, namely the attic and some common areas.
+I wanted to see to what degree the attic temperature affected the temperature of the house and operation of my AC unit.

 ![image-20200820231610744](images/image-20200820231610744.png)

 I included a celsius offset for displaying the current offset to better calibrate against another thermometer for consistent comparisons.
 The offset is stored in the flash to persist through power cycles.
+The offset is applied to the celsius reading before converting to Fahrenheit.

 # Requirements